Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Applying ARF-kSZ tomography to observations

 \section{Applying ARF-kSZ tomography to observations}

-Since the kSZ effect results from scattering of CMB photons off free electrons moving with respect to the CMB rest frame, the magnitude of this effect is redshift independent.
-It is thus just natural to carry out kSZ measurements across a broad redshift range; in this section, we use ARF-kSZ tomography to conduct a tomographic study of the kSZ effect from $z\simeq0$ to 5.
-We first produce ARF and filtered CMB maps in \S\ref{sub:resobv_maps}, and we then describe how to extract the kSZ optical depth from the cross-correlation of these in \S\ref{sub:resobv_extraction}.
-In \S\ref{sub:resobv_cross}, we present the cross-correlation of ARF and filtered CMB maps generated using distinct samples, selection functions, apertures, and foreground-cleaned maps, and we address the significance of these measurements in \S\ref{sub:resobv_significance}.
+In this section, we use ARF-kSZ tomography to extract measurements of the kSZ effect from observations.
+We start by producing ARF and filtered CMB maps in \S\ref{sub:resobv_maps}, then we estimate the uncertainty in the cross-correlation of these in \S\ref{sub:resobv_cov}, we continue by extracting kSZ measurements from this cross-correlation in \S\ref{sub:resobv_cross}, and we conclude computing the significance of kSZ measurements in \S\ref{sub:resobv_significance}.